 Assessment criteria provide information to students on one or both of the following:

 - The factors that you will take into account when marking a piece of work or an examination.

 - The standards that a student has to achieve on each criteria to be awarded a mark within a particular grade level (60-69% say).
 Often these are put together to give an overall description of the requirements for a class of mark.
-The University's Conceptual Equivalent Scale is an example of this.
+These descriptors should make specific reference to the task set and benchmarked against the University's Conceptual Equivalent Scale.